Tscunami/Quiz_game/README.md

 - https://repl.it/join/ryngbtmv-luknplava

 Description:
-- Quiz Game, where player answer True/False on given questions
+- Quiz Game, where player answers True/False on given questions
-- Whole game is created in OOP
+- Code is in OOP
-- If you want try this game with different questions, I recommend this website: https://opentdb.com/ , to download new date
+- If you want to try this game with different questions, I recommend this website: https://opentdb.com/ to download a new data
   - Simply go to API, choose which types of questions you want (True/False)
   - Generate link, open this URL and copy given text to data.py in question_data
   - In main.py change